 The best of both worlds!
 Offspring of parents: Thompson and Concord.
 Fruit retains the rich flavor of Concord and the light sweetness of Thompson.
 Vines are heat-tolerant.
 Fruit ripens in August.

 Some seedless grape varieties may develop tiny seeds/vestigial seeds or seed remnants/traces depending on the variety and the climate in which they are grown.
-Some seed development is even attributed to cross-pollination by seeded grapes, but it may not be the case.
+Some seed development is often attributed to cross-pollination by seeded grapes, but this is not as likely.